victorcanash/EcommerceAPI/README.md

 # EcommerceAPI
-API to serve ecommerce webpages
+API to serve ecommerce webpages with AdonisJS and postgresql